Coaching is about development!

 Until recently, there has been a stigma associated with coaching.
 In the past coaching was viewed as a negative intervention by some, where it was viewed as a sign of personal weakness.
 This was especially true at the senior levels in organizations.

-Today coaching is viewed as less threatening on a personal level and is typically woven into the fabric of leadership development.
+Today coaching is viewed as less threatening on a personal and professional level and is typically woven into the fabric of leadership development.
 For example, some organizations use coaching in a proactive way, pursuing a strategy described as a coaching culture for talent development purposes.
 Organizations also proactively use coaching to help the newly promoted manager learn new skills and values in order to succeed in their transition to a higher level position.
 Here it's important to recognize that there are different levels of leadership required as one moves up through the organization.

 The idea of proactively using a coach in today's highly competitive global business world is not different from what we see in today's highly competitive global sports world where it's typical to see a professional athlete with his or personal coach.
 In golf and tennis, for example, a player may be working with two or three coaches on a variety of developmental needs: developing technical skills, developing physical skills, and developing mental or emotional skills.
 To extend this analogy even further...as one progresses from player - to coach - to general manager - the idea of being proactive in using a coach to learn new skills becomes critical to one's success.

 Because coaching is a term that gets overused by many, it's important to recognize and understand that coaching is not: